-This SIGHTLINE covers topics surrounding the development of commercial-scale solar energy generation facilities in Jefferson County:
+This SIGHTLINE covers topics surrounding the development of utility-scale solar energy generation facilities in Jefferson County:

 - Opportunities for public involvement